stef/zphinx-zerver/README.md

 openssl ecparam -genkey -out ssl_key.pem -name secp384r1 openssl req -new -nodes -x509 -sha256 -key ssl_key.pem -out ssl_cert.pem -days 365 -subj '/CN=localhost'
 ```

+You must publish the file `ssl_cert.pem` if you use a self-signed certificate, so
+that your clients can include it in their configuration.

 Note currently zphinx only supports ECDSA key material.
 If other types of keys
 are required, uncomment the line containing `c.br_ssl_server_init_full_ec` in
 `oracle.zig` - and comment out the following line containing